VedaWebProject/Tekst/docs/content/index.md

 This list is far from exhaustive, but includes some features that might be decisive in certain scenarios:

 - Manage multiple independent, potentially differently structured texts
+- Run it as a closed, internally curated publishing platform or as an open platform for a selected research community to encourage user contributions
+- Built-in user management with authentication and a combination of role-based and ownership-based authorization
+- Built-in [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization) with an extensible set of languages (contributions are welcome!)
+- Encouraging user contributons and collaboration by enabling user to
+    - submit quick correction notes
+    - create versions of existing resources to compose and propose deviating data
+    - create own resources, propose them for publication and have them reviewed by the community
+- Per-resource data export (full or range-based) as JSON or CSV
+- Dozens of specialized usability features, developed with real-world needs of humanities researchers in mind
+- Extensively typed and documented server API (via [OpenAPI](https://spec.openapis.org/oas/v3.0.2) specification) and built-in interactive API documentation (via [Swagger UI](https://github.com/swagger-api/swagger-ui) and/or [ReDoc](https://github.com/Redocly/redoc)), all thanks to [FastAPI](https://github.com/tiangolo/fastapi)
+- Customize logos, UI colors, fonts, on-screen keyboards, ...
+- Built-in user messaging system
 - Publish data from various multi-modal resources, aligned to the structure of their respective common reference text
     - Plain text
     - Rich text
     - Text annotations
     - Images
     - Audio
     - External references
     - Integration of external APIs
     - Arbitrary key-value metadata
-- Run it as a closed, internally curated publishing platform or as an open platform for a selected research community to encourage user contributions
-- Built-in user management with authentication and a combination of role-based and ownership-based authorization
-- Built-in [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization) with an extensible set of languages (contributions are welcome!)
-- Customize logos, UI colors, fonts, on-screen keyboards, ...
-- Per-resource data export (full or range-based) as JSON or CSV
-- Dozens of specialized usability features, developed with real-world needs of humanities researchers in mind
-- Extensively typed and documented server API (via [OpenAPI](https://spec.openapis.org/oas/v3.0.2) specification) and built-in interactive API documentation (via [Swagger UI](https://github.com/swagger-api/swagger-ui) and/or [ReDoc](https://github.com/Redocly/redoc)), all thanks to [FastAPI](https://github.com/tiangolo/fastapi)
-- Built-in user messaging system
 - ...

 ## Caveats